How-To Roast Squash

 Place your squash slices on your prepared cookie sheet.
 Drizzle with olive oil, sea salt, and black pepper.

-NOTE: Any sea salt will work, however, I prefer to use a course salt that has a intense flavor like this Himalayan Pink Sea Salt.
-You will be surprised how different it tastes from what you can pour out of a shaker ~ a little goes a long way :)
+NOTE: Any sea salt will work, however, I prefer to use a course salt that has a intense flavor like this sea salt.
+You will be surprised how different it tastes from what you can pour out of a shaker ~ a little goes a long way.

 Roast at 400 degrees for 30 minutes, flipping half way through.

-If you are brave, you eat the skin too, but, if you are like me, you leave the skin behind :D
+If you are brave, you eat the skin too, but, if you are like me, you leave the skin behind 😀

 This method works great for just about any squash, however, Kabocha and Acorn Squashes work best.